A Diet for Healthy Joints

-Winter squash comes in a riot of shapes and colors.
-Some common names are butternut squash, acorn squash, and pumpkins.
-Pumpkins come in many varieties that are delicious when cooked “ they're not just for jack-o-lanterns!
-Butternut squash is wonderful when roasted or pureed in soups (see our recipe above).
-And acorn squash is delicious when baked with a little butter and brown sugar (easy does it!).
+Winter squash comes in different shapes and colors.
+Common names for winter squash are butternut squash, acorn squash, and pumpkins.
+Pumpkins aren't just for jack-o-lanterns!
+Butternut squash tastes great when roasted or pureed in soups (see our recipe above).
+Acorn squash is delicious when baked with some brown sugar and a little bit of butter.

 Dark, Leafy Greens

-If you think dark leafy greens leave much to be desired, it's time to try the magic of extra virgin olive oil and garlic!
-Buy any dark greens you see in the store or farmer's market that look fresh kale, chard, mustard greens, beet greens, and more.
-Greens are wonderful in egg dishes (make them heart-healthier by using part whole eggs and part egg whites) great for breakfasts, brunches, even dinners.
+Dark leafy greens are amazing with some extra virgin olive oil and garlic!
+Buy any dark greens you'd like, including fresh kale, chard, mustard greens, beet greens, and more.
+Greens are wonderful in egg dishes (make them heart-healthier by using half whole eggs and half egg whites) for breakfast and brunch.

-Some of the critical nutrients in dark leafy greens include Vitamins C, K, A, iron, calcium and magnesium.
-Calcium and magnesium are critical for strong bones, as is Vitamin K - which helps the body produce osteocalcin, a protein essential for bone health.
-Antioxidant vitamins like C are known to combat oxidative damage, a major cause of inflammation and aging throughout the body including your joints.
-A rich source of nutrients critical to your joint and bone health, heart and immune function, dark leafy greens are on the must list for a healthy diet!
+There are vital nutrients in dark leafy greens including Vitamins C, K and A, iron, calcium and magnesium.
+Calcium and magnesium are critical for strong bones, as is Vitamin K, which helps the body produce osteocalcin, a protein essential for bone health.
+Vitamin C, an antioxidant, is known to combat oxidative damage, a major cause of inflammation and aging throughout the body and within your joints.
+The many nutrients in dark leafy greens are a must in a diet for healthy joints!

-Everything tastes better with pure, extra virgin olive oil.
-(Well, almost everything.
-But there are even delicious dessert recipes that use olive oil!)
-The fruity taste of extra virgin olive oil is wonderful with a piece of good bread.
-Pour a little good oil in a small bowl and add any chopped fresh herbs you like.
-Then dip in a hunk of bread and enjoy!
+Everything tastes better with extra virgin olive oil.
+The fruity taste of olive oil is wonderful with multi-grain bread.
+Pour some oil in a small bowl and add any chopped fresh herbs you like.
+Then, dunk your bread and enjoy!

 Cooking with good olive oil enhances the flavor of any vegetable.
-Sautee sliced garlic in extra virgin olive oil very lightly (don't let it brown), then add wet chopped greens and cover.
-When they wilt, you're ready to eat!
+Sauté sliced garlic in extra virgin olive oil very lightly (don't let it brown), then add wet chopped greens and cover.
+When they wilt, you're ready to eat.
 Add salt and pepper to taste, and you have a delicious side dish of foods for joint health.

-Not just for Thanksgiving anymore, turkey is gaining popularity as an excellent source of lean protein.
-Protein plays a critical role in many vital functions including building and repairing muscle and cartilage, which are essential for joint health.
-And turkey has many other beneficial nutrients including tryptophan, which may boost your immune system, help you sleep and improve your mood.
+Not just for Thanksgiving, turkey is gaining popularity as an excellent source of lean protein.
+Protein plays a critical role in many vital functions including building and repairing muscles, which are essential for joint health.
+And turkey has many other beneficial nutrients including tryptophan, which may help you sleep and improve your mood.

-Skinless white meat turkey is an excellent lower fat, lower cholesterol substitute for other meats in recipes, including chili, burgers, and sauces.
-Lightening up favorite dishes with substitutions like turkey is an excellent way to keep weight under control important to take pressure off sore joints.
+Skinless white meat turkey is an excellent low fat and low cholesterol substitute for other meats in recipes, including chili, burgers, and sauces.
+Lighten up your favorite dishes with turkey; it's a great way to maintain your weight which helps keep pressure off your joints.

-Winter is the season for citrus “ which is especially important when other fresh fruits are out of season.
-Oranges and grapefruit are the usual suspects, but others include tangerines, tangelos, pomelos, clementines, satsumas, lemons and limes.
-Known primarily for their high Vitamin C content, citrus fruits are filled with other compounds highly beneficial to your health.
-Folic acid, potassium, calcium, folate, thiamin, niacin, Vitamin B6, phosphorus, magnesium and copper, to name just a few.
-A single orange has over 170 different phytonutrients!
-Citrus fruit is a great, low-calorie food group that promotes your overall health.
+Winter is the season for citrus, which is especially important when other fresh fruits are out of season.
+Oranges, grapefruit, tangerines, tangelos, pomelos, clementine's, Satsuma's, lemons and limes are popular citrus fruit.
+Known primarily for their high Vitamin C content, citrus fruits are filled with folic acid, potassium, calcium, folate, thiamin, niacin, Vitamin B6, phosphorus, magnesium and copper, and more!
+A single orange actually has more than 170 different phytonutrients.

-Try this delicious, easy recipe using two of our 5 Joint-Healthy Foods today!
+Try this delicious, easy recipe using two of our 5 Foods for Joint Health today!

 Butternut Squash and Cider Soup

-This soup is loaded with vitamins, is rich and satisfying, and low-fat.
+This soup is loaded with vitamins and is low-fat.
 Yum!
 You'll find many enjoyable ways to improve your health when you explore the joint-friendly food and recipe ideas in this newsletter.
-Read on and enjoy
+Read on and enjoy.

 - 1 lg. butternut squash, peeled, seeded and chopped in large chunks